 '''

 $ dladm show-link

-LINK

 CLASS

 MTU

 STATE

-BRIDGE

-0VER
+BRTDGE

+0VFR

+I TNK

+nge0

+phys

 1500

-nae0

-phvs

-uр

 1500

-nge1
+nae1

 phys

 down

-- -

 vboxvnic_template0 vnic 1500 up

-nae0
+nge0

 $ dladm show-vnic

+OVER

 SPEED MACADDRESS

 MACADDRTYPE

 VID

-1000 2:8:20:25:12:75 random

 vboxvnic_template0 nge0

+1000

+2:8:20:25:12:75

 23

 '''

 Once the VNIC template is created, all VMs that need to be part of VLAN 23 over the physical interface "nge0" can use the same VNIC template.
-This makes managing VMs on VLANs simpler and efficient, as the VLAN details are not stored as part of every VM's configuration but rather picked up via the VNIC template which can be modified anytime using dladm.
+This makes managing VMs on VLANs simpler and efficient, as the VLAN details are not stored as part of every VM's configuration but rather picked from the VNIC template which can be modified anytime using dladm.
 Apart from the VLAN ID, VNIC templates can be created with additional properties such as bandwidth limits, CPU fanout etc. Refer to your Solaris network documentation on how to accomplish this.
 These additional properties, if any, are also applied to VMs which use the VNIC template.

-9.16 Configuring multiple host-only network interfaces on Solaris hosts
+9.18 Configuring multiple host-only network interfaces on Solaris hosts